tatsatb/TatBanTheme2.0/README.md

 ### Comment system on blog posts

 Disqus Comments are enabled by default.
 Please  update your Disqus username in `disqusShortname` field of your site's `config.toml` file.
-If you have not signed up to Disqus, you can always [sign up for free] (https://disqus.com/profile/signup/).
+If you have not signed up to Disqus, you can always [sign up for free](https://disqus.com/profile/signup/).

 Just use `single` layout in front matter to make Disqus appear at the bottom of the pages.

 ## License

-GNU GPL v3
+Copyright © 2022 Tatsat Banerjee

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.